meshlink/meshlink/mingwmsvc_build_instructions.md

 lib /machine:x64 /def:libmeshlink-0.def
 ```

-### MSVC project setup
+## MSVC project setup
-copy libcatta-0.lib and libmeshlink-0.lib to lib install folders<br/>
+copy libcatta-0.lib and libmeshlink-0.lib to lib install folders
-for usage don't forget to copy all the library dependencies to your exe path
+**for usage don't forget to copy all the library dependencies the same directory as the exe** (windows searches the binary's path first when loading dlls)
 ```
 libmeshlink-0.dll
 libcatta-0.dll